jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/14-check-fruit-from-device/virtual-device-camera.md

     ![CounterFit with a file set as the image source, and a web cam set showing a person holding a banana in a preview of the webcam](../../../images/counterfit-camera-options.png)

-1. An image will be captured and saved as `image.jpg` in the current folder.
-You will see this file in the VS Code explorer.
+1. From a terminal or command line, execute your Python script.
+An image will be captured and saved as `image.jpg` in the current folder.
 Select the file to view the image.
 If it needs rotation, update the `camera.rotation = 0` line as necessary and take another picture.

 > 💁 You can find this code in the [code-camera/virtual-iot-device](code-camera/virtual-iot-device) folder.